Dental Abscess Treatment in

 Visible Swelling

 Noticeable swelling in your gums, face, cheek, or jaw.
-The affected area may feel tender, warm, and tight — and can become severe.
+The affected area may feel tender, warm, and tight.
+And can become severe.

 Gum Boil or Pimple

-Fever and Malaise
+Fever and Feeling Sick

 Bad Taste and Odor